vVv-Keys/PMW/README.md

 # Windows Process Management Script

-This batch script provides various functionalities for managing and monitoring processes on Windows systems.
+This batch script provides a comprehensive set of tools for managing and monitoring processes on Windows systems.
+It allows users to perform various actions such as listing processes, viewing process details, filtering processes based on criteria, terminating processes, adjusting process priorities, suspending and resuming processes, and more.

 ## Features: